buildpacks-community/kpack/rfcs/0000-cosign-integration.md

 - If `cosign` fails to sign an image, the build should fail and output an error message in the build log, so the operator can troubleshoot the issue.
-The errors should also appear in any other places where error messages are presented.
+The error messages should also be added in any other places where error messages are presented.

 - Whenever `kpack` signs an image using `cosign`, it should add these
   annotations: